MohnishRaval/SWE-642-HA3/readme.md

 4. **GitHub Actions Workflow**: The CI/CD pipeline is defined using GitHub Actions.
 It automates the build, testing, and deployment process whenever code changes are pushed to the main branch of the GitHub repository.

 5. **Docker Containers**: Both the frontend and backend applications are packaged as Docker containers for easy deployment and portability.
-These containers are orchestrated using Docker Compose on AWS EC2 instances.
+These containers are orchestrated using Docker on AWS EC2 instance.

 6. **Cleanup Script**: The cleanup.sh script stops and removes existing Docker containers and images related to the application.

 7. **Development/Test Script**: The dev-test.sh script cleans up existing containers and images and then builds and runs new containers for both the frontend and backend components in a development or test environment.

-8. **EC2 Instances**: The Docker containers are deployed and run on AWS EC2 instances.
+8. **EC2 Instance**: The Docker containers are deployed and run on AWS EC2 instance.
 The frontend container is exposed on port 4200, while the backend container is exposed on port 8080.

 ## Workflow Description